neu-se/CS4530-CS5500-Spring-2021/assignments/hw4.md

 * Empty town name: 'Unable to create town', message: 'Please enter a town name'
 * An error in `createTown`: please display the same toast format that `handleJoin` uses

-Again, you can test this component with our automated tests (that replace the actual server with a mock), or by runnign the app locally in your browser.
+Again, you can test this component with our automated tests (that replace the actual server with a mock), or by running the app locally in your browser.
+To run *just* the Part 3 tests, run the command `npm test TownSelectionPart3.test.tsx`, or install the "vscode-jest-runner" extension for VSCode, which will easily let you run individual tests/test suites from the VSCode GUI.

 ## Part 4 - Updating and deleting towns
 Your last task is to implement the functionality in the "Town Settings" popup that appears when a user is inside of a town.
 This component is called `TownSettings`, and is in the file "TownSettings.tsx".
 Use your newfound knowledge of React, *state*, and form inputs to implement the "Update Town" and "Delete Town" functionality.
 When the user opens the component, the "Friendly name" field should be pre-populated with the current friendly name of the room, and the "is public" checkbox should be checked if the room is currently public.